 We'd also point out that Northern Star Resources issued a meaningful number of new shares in the past year.
-Trying to grow the dividend when issuing new shares reminds us of the ancient Greek tale of Sisyphus - perpetually pushing a boulder uphill.
-Companies that consistently issue new shares are often suboptimal from a dividend perspective.
+Trying to grow the dividend while issuing large amounts of new shares reminds us of the ancient Greek tale of Sisyphus - perpetually pushing a boulder uphill.